-- When our churches were closed and it became impossible for most Catholics to receive the Eucharist, our Holy Father, Pope Francis, strongly urged us to find ways of maintaining "spiritual closeness" with God and with each other.
-As liturgies were live-streamed, many of our parishes provided opportunities to make a "spiritual communion," a traditional means of seeking intimacy with Jesus when the physical reception of the Eucharist is not possible. - Some pastors and lay faithful are concerned that when things finally return to "normal," social distancing will remain normative, and many Catholics will have grown accustomed to staying home and either watching Mass online or not participating at all. - Declining Mass attendance was a serious concern long before the pandemic.
+- When our churches were closed and it became impossible for most Catholics to receive the Eucharist, our Holy Father Pope Francis strongly urged us to find ways of maintaining "spiritual closeness" with God and with each other.
+As liturgies were live-streamed, many of our parishes, provided opportunities to make a "spiritual communion," a traditional means of seeking intimacy with Jesus when the physical reception of the Eucharist is not possible. - Some pastors and lay faithful are concerned that when things finally return to "normal," social distancing will remain normative, and many Catholics will have grown accustomed to staying home and either watching Mass online or not participating at all. - Declining Mass attendance was a serious concern long before the pandemic.
 Has the current crisis accelerated this trend, or have we grown in our appreciation for the Eucharist precisely because we were denied access to it for so long?
 Has absence made our hearts grow fonder?
 Are we ready to return to the spiritual closeness of full participation in the Sunday Eucharist?

-- 1. What are some effective practices you have discovered to remain spiritually close to God and to each other, the Body of Christ, even while distancing? - 2.
-How has the physical separation from Mass and the sacraments affected you personally?
+- 1. What are some effective ways you've discovered to remain "spiritually close" to the Body of Christ, even while social distancing? - 2.
+How has physical separation from Mass and the sacraments affected you personally?
+Your family?
 Your parish? - 3.
-How ready are you and your family to return to Sunday Mass?
-How can you invite and encourage Catholics to return to participating in and celebrating the Sunday Eucharist in person?
+How can we invite and encourage Catholics to return to participating in and celebrating the Sunday Eucharist in person?